-In addition to the EPS performance levels and ROAA negative modifier, the Committee approves individual performance objectives as a component of the overall payout for each of the NEOs.
+In addition to the EPS performance levels, the Committee considers individual performance objectives when approving the overall payout for each of the NEOs.
 The Committee sets the individual performance objectives for the CEO.
 The CEO provides input for the individual performance objectives for the other NEOs.
 Each NEO has several individual performance objectives that are tied to both the NEO's respective corporate responsibilities and the Company's overall strategic plan.
 Objectives more critical to the Company are given more significant weight than other objectives.
 The calculated payout level based on EPS performance is subject to reduction based upon each NEO's individual performance objectives with the maximum possible reduction being 100% of the award otherwise payable.